 If you hit the spending cap in the bonus categories for this card annually, you’ll earn 450,000 Ultimate Rewards points each year — worth $5,625 when you redeem for travel, according to Chase, or $4,500 otherwise.

 When you sign up for a credit card, it’s important to know your APR since it affects how much you owe if you carry a balance month to month.
-The Amex Business Platinum has a variable APR rate of 14.24%-22.24% variable APR and the Ink Business Preferred has a variable APR of 15.99%-20.99%.
+The Amex Business Platinum has a 0% Intro APR for 12 months from the date of the account opening on purchases eligible for Pay Over Time, after that APR rate of 14.24%-22.24% and the Ink Business Preferred has a variable APR of 15.99%-20.99%.

 It’s a good idea to pay your card balance in full every month, in any case, to avoid paying any interest.
 The interest charges at even the lowest credit card interest can negate the card’s value.